-Adult skin rashes: when to seek medical care
+Adult skin rashes: When to seek medical care

 Dermatology specialist taking a look at a patient's skin rash on their upper back, and an image of Charlotte Wright Williamson, APRN, MSN, FNP-C, ARC Dermatology team member